Afghan forces recapture key district from Taliban

 "SURGE IN PATIENTS"

-Heman Nagarathnam, Medecins Sans Frontieres' head of programmes in Afghanistan, said the group's hospital in Kunduz city was still operating normally and there were no plans to evacuate staff.
+Heman Nagarathnam, Medecins Sans Frontieres' head of programs in Afghanistan, said the group's hospital in Kunduz city was still operating normally and there were no plans to evacuate staff.

 Speaking from Kunduz, he said the fighting had moved closer to the city and there had been a noticeable increase in the number of Afghan security personnel and checkpoints.